 Your RAPP should include an introduction and a contents page.
-The introduction contextualises the account for the assessor and is not included in the wordcount of the RAPP.
+The introduction contextualises the account for the assessor and is not included in the wordcount of the RAPP but should be no longer than 500 words.

-In your introduction, specify:
+In your introduction, please specify:

-- The context(s) in which your RAPP is situated and a brief account of your EAP/ELT experience - Your experience of EAP/ELT to date - Your learning through the process of assembling the evidence and writing the account - Future development suggested by your engagement with TEAP
+- The context(s) in which your RAPP is situated and a brief account of your EAP/ELT experience. - Your experience of EAP to date - Your experience of any related work (e.g. ELT/ TESOL/ learning development/other forms of teaching) - You might also want to include: - Your learning through the process of assembling the evidence and writing the account. - Future development suggested by your engagement with TEAP.